fongandrew/hydeout/_posts/2021-02-08-bash-aliases-command-line-tools-3.md

 ## two ways to find large files

 I usually work off a tiny Digital Ocean droplet.
-Here's a referral link for your first month free [https://m.do.co/c/284d41aeba27](https://m.do.co/c/284d41aeba27).
+Here's a referral link for your first two months free [https://m.do.co/c/284d41aeba27](https://m.do.co/c/284d41aeba27).
 But anyways, my recon data sometimes fills up the disk, so I'm looking for huge files to delete.
 These both do the trick, but `largefiles` seems to be faster.

 ```bash
 bigfiles(){